joseeden/All-Things-Docker-and-Kubernetes/README.md

 ## Cloud-Native

-Another technology that comes to mind when you talk about containers is the concept of cloud-native applications.
+When you have containers, you have cloud-native applications.

 <details><summary> Read more.. </summary>